NFOK17001U Food Processing

 Same as ordinary exam.

-If requirements for examination are not met as a result of non-approved cases, the revised cases must be handed in at individual basis at the latest 2 weeks prior to the reexamination, and the cases must be approved at the latest 1 week prior to the reexamination.
+If requirements for examination are not met as a result of non-approved case, the revised case must be handed in at individual basis at the latest 3 weeks prior to the reexamination, and the case must be approved at the latest 1 week prior to the reexamination.

 If 10 or fewer register for the reexamination the examination form will be oral.
 The oral exam will be 30 minutes, no preparation time and all aids allowed.